 established in 2018

-Kanji Yoshimura and Dimitar Dobrev are the directors of Renewable Houses SA.
+Kanji Yoshimura and Dimitar Dobrev are the Founders and Directors of Renewable Houses SA.

 Kanji holds a Master’s of Architecture, and Dimitar is a practicing professional Architect.
 Through working with bamboo, we are developing a better understanding about how this grass can be used for a wide variety of applications in our South African context.
 Our blog and Instagram page explores these ideas and findings.